RickCogley/eSolia.pro/content/en/why-did-esolia-choose-hugo.md

 ## Using Hugo

-To use Hugo, a web designer builds html "template" files that reference css and javascript, as well as various variables that Hugo understands (like the title, description or keyboards of the page).
+To use Hugo, a web designer builds html "template" files that reference css and javascript, as well as various variables that Hugo understands (like the title, description or keywords of the page).
 Content files are written in [Markdown](http://daringfireball.net/projects/markdown/) text format.
 The designer then simply runs Hugo to merge folders of content text files, into the HTML templates, CSS and Javascript files.
 The result, in a few milliseconds, is a fully-built website folder that can be transferred to a web host.

 <figure class="image-container">
 <img class="materialboxed responsive-img" width="500" data-caption="Hugo High-level flow" alt="Diagram showing high level flow for Hugo static site generator" src="/img/eSolia-Post-Hugo-Flow-en.png" >